ausbitbank/stable-diffusion-discord-bot/README.md

 # stable-diffusion-discord-bot

-A basic discord bot built to interface with the webserver api built into the lstein fork of stable-diffusion.
+A basic discord bot built to interface with the webserver api built into the invoke-ai fork of stable-diffusion.
 Currently only tested on windows 10 with an nvidia 1080ti 11gb.

-You'll need to have https://github.com/lstein/stable-diffusion installed and working on your system first, as well as nodejs and npm.
+You'll need to have https://github.com/invoke-ai/InvokeAI installed and working on your system first, as well as nodejs and npm.

 To install bot dependancies : `npm install` or `yarn install`